-Havoc may not have lasted very long but it left a lasting impression, introducing me to characters I’d never previously heard of as well as giving me the chance to see the comic strip adventures of a favourite movie and TV star.
-At the time of writing I’ve just finished a real time read through of the comic’s nine issues. during which I was able to have a chat with the person responsible for that terrific logo, Paul Chamberlain.
+Havoc may not have lasted very long but it left a lasting impression, introducing me to characters I’d never previously heard of as well as giving me the chance to see the comic strip adventures of a favourite TV star.
+At the time of writing I’ve just finished a real time read through of the comic’s nine issues, during which I was able to have a chat with the person responsible for that terrific logo, Paul Chamberlain.

 OiNK Blog: So Paul, you created the logo for Havoc.
 Is there anything about the process you could share with OiNK Blog readers?
 For example, how did you get the gig?